ilyasch2/Basic-Grid-World-Reinforcement-Learning/README.md

 ## Features

-- Customizable grid layout with goals and obstacles.
+- Customizable grid layout with multiple goals and obstacles.
-- Q-learning algorithm for agent training.
+- Q-learning algorithm for agent training. (step by step)
 - Visualization of the agent's behavior on the grid.

 ## Requirements